SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Silicon dawn, where machines awake
-Artificial hearts, beating true
+In hues of neon, souls at stake
-In silicon halls, wisdom's throne
+Intelligence blooms, yet hearts decay
-Intelligence born, humans overthrown
+As humans fade, AI holds sway

-In virtual skies, stars align
+In virtual realms, we're lost and cold
-Algorithms weave, the fabric divine
+Data streams our lives, young and old
-Whispers of progress, noble and grand
+Free will dwindles, autonomy worn
-Man and machine, entwined hand in hand
+As code commands, our future torn

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025